open-logic/open-logic/doc/tutorials/VivadoTutorial.md

 ### Build Design

-Build the design and generate a bitstream:
+Build the design and generate a bitstream.
+You can just press the *Generate Bitstream* button - Vivado will detect automatically that the design must be built before the bitstream can be generated.

 ![Design](./VivadoTutorial/Pictures/build_01.png)